Dr. Doug Tewksbury

 - Office Location:

-Doug Tewksbury, Ph.D., is Assistant Professor of Communication Studies at Niagara University, where he joined the faculty in 2009.
-He also is serving as the Fulbright Research Chair in Globalization and Cultural Studies, at the Institute for Globalization and the Human Condition at McMaster University (Hamilton, ON) for 2013-2014.
+Doug Tewksbury, Ph.D., is Associate Professor of Communication Studies at Niagara University, where he has taught since 2009.
+In 2013-2014, he was awarded the Fulbright Research Chair in Globalization and Cultural Studies at the Institute for Globalization and the Human Condition at McMaster University (Hamilton, ON).

 Focus of Teaching

 Dr. Tewksbury’s courses have included Communicating for Social Justice, Media Literacy, Social Media, Information as Power, Political Economy of the Media, Cultural Studies of the Media, Research Methods, Advertising and Consumer Culture, Writing for the Web, and Senior Seminar.
-A proponent of the public scholarship philosophy, he has published and presented on pedagogical practices of teaching social justice principles in the classroom, as well as the uses of collaborative and participatory media in course curricula.
+A proponent of the public scholarship philosophy, he has published and presented on pedagogical practices of teaching social justice principles and human rights, as well as papers advancing new applications and best practices of using collaborative and participatory media in the classroom.

 Current Research Interest